Skip to main content

 Testing your tagger

-Invoking a test
+Running a test

-You may create a test invocation from either the event autotagging dashboard or from a tagger's details page.
+You may create a test invocation from either the event autotagging dashboard or from a specific tagger's details page.

-1. Click "Test."
+1. Click "Test".

-2. Select the tagger you want to test from the dropdown; the latest version is selected by default and is likely the one you want to use in most cases.
+2. Select the tagger you want to test from the dropdown; the latest version is selected by default and is the one you want to use in most cases.

 3. Use the provided search UI to find the robologs you want to use for the test.